verlok/verlok.github.io/_posts/2015-03-06-advanced-sprite-generation-using-compass-sass.md

 }
 {% endhighlight %}

-<h3>_variables.scss</h3>
+### _variables.scss

-<p>This is the file where you define all the variables for your site, that you're going to use across all your scss files.</p>
+This is the file where you define all the variables for your site, that you're going to use across all your scss files.

-<p>In your _variables.scss file you should define the spacing between sprites in sprite map images.</p>
+In your _variables.scss file you should define the spacing between sprites in sprite map images.

 {% highlight scss %}
 // Generic spacing (at 1x) for sprites
 $spacing-sprites-generic: 10px;
 {% endhighlight %}

-<h3>_flagSprites.scss</h3>
+### _flagSprites.scss

-<p>This is the file where you define the variables and the mixins for your sprites.</p>
+This is the file where you define the variables and the mixins for your sprites.

-<p>I suggest to use a _sprites.scss partial different from you _variables.scss, and to @import _sprites.scss only in scss files that requires sprites.
-This speeds up build time a lot, by avoiding frequent images check on the file system.</p>
+I suggest to use a _sprites.scss partial different from you _variables.scss, and to @import _sprites.scss only in scss files that requires sprites.
+This speeds up build time a lot, by avoiding frequent images check on the file system.

 {% highlight scss %}
 // FlagSprites MAPS and URLS